What is Talos Linux?

 This aligns with NIST's recommendation in the Application Container Security Guide.

-Talos improves its security posture further by mounting the root filesystem as read-only and removing any host-level access by traditional means such as a shell and SSH.
+Talos improves security further by mounting the root filesystem as read-only and removing any host-level such as a shell and SSH.

 Talos runs in memory from a SquashFS, and persists nothing, leaving the primary disk entirely to Kubernetes.

-We are committed to staying current with the latest stable versions of Kubernetes, and Linux.
+Delivers the latest stable versions of Kubernetes and Linux.